oscar-system/GAP_pkg/GAP_pkg_hapcryst/README.md

 # GAP_pkg_hapcryst

-This is generated wrapper package for the GAP package HAPcryst 0.1.15.
+This is a generated Julia wrapper package for the GAP package HAPcryst 0.1.15.

 ## Issues